Open mobile menu

 Existing remedies for morning sickness include dietary changes (such as avoiding foods with lots of sugar or saturated fats), lifestyle modifications (such as resting more), pharmaceutical and non-pharmaceutical interventions.

-Common pharmaceutical interventions include: vitamin B6 (pyridoxine) (a first-line treatment for mild to moderate nausea and vomiting in pregnancy), doxylamine (an anti-histidine that is commonly used in combination with vitamin B6), ondansetron (a serotonin 5-HT3 receptor antagonist originally used for nausea associated with chemotherapy and surgery), metoclopramide (a dopamine receptor antagonist that has prescribed for nausea and vomiting, which works by enhancing gastric motility) and prochlorperazine (an antipsychotic that can be effective in treating severe nausea and vomiting in pregnancy).
+Common pharmaceutical interventions include: vitamin B6 (pyridoxine) (a first-line treatment for mild to moderate nausea and vomiting in pregnancy), doxylamine (an anti-histamine that is commonly used in combination with vitamin B6), ondansetron (a serotonin 5-HT3 receptor antagonist originally used for nausea associated with chemotherapy and surgery), metoclopramide (a dopamine receptor antagonist that has prescribed for nausea and vomiting, which works by enhancing gastric motility) and prochlorperazine (an antipsychotic that can be effective in treating severe nausea and vomiting in pregnancy).

 Whilst the pharmaceutical interventions mentioned help to address the symptoms of morning sickness, there is no hard and fast treatment that works for everyone’s morning sickness.